nani-samireddy/blog-backup/clt35oqiu000308lf6xr39d9r.md

 ---
 title: "Understanding Hooks in WordPress and Creating Custom Hooks"
 seoTitle: "Understanding Hooks in WordPress and Creating Custom Hooks"
-seoDescription: "Hooks play a crucial role in WordPress development, enabling developers to extend and customize the functionality of themes and plugins. "
+seoDescription: "Hooks play a crucial role in WordPress development, enabling developers to extend and customize the functionality of themes and plugins."
 datePublished: Mon Feb 26 2024 16:31:24 GMT+0000 (Coordinated Universal Time)
 cuid: clt35oqiu000308lf6xr39d9r
 slug: understanding-hooks-in-wordpress-and-creating-custom-hooks